3rd Party Pressure

 Before taking any action, it would be advisable to seek urgent legal advice to establish whether dismissal of the employee is likely to result in any legal claims being raised against you.
 This will help to i) minimise any risk you face, and ii) determine the most appropriate commercial decision for your business.

-If you require legal assistance with an Employment Law matter, we offer complimentary initial video/telephone consultations with one of our legal experts.
+If you require legal assistance with an Employment Law matter, we offer a complimentary initial telephone consultation with one of our legal experts.
 Call us today on 0800 999 4437 or email firstname.lastname@example.org to speak to a member of our team.